JuliaSmoothOptimizers/PartitionedStructures.jl/docs/src/index.md

 `Elemental_pm`         | An elemental partitioned matrix, each element-matrix is dense `Elemental_plo_bfgs`   | A limited-memory elemental partitioned matrix, each element limited-memory operator is a `LBFGSOperator`
 `Elemental_plo_sr1`    | A limited-memory elemental partitioned matrix, each element limited-memory operator is a `LSR1Operator`
-`Elemental_plo`        | A limited-memory elemental partitioned matrix, each element limited-memory operator is a `LBFGSOperator` or a `LSR1Operator`
+`Elemental_plo`        | A limited-memory elemental partitioned matrix, each element limited-memory operator is either a `LBFGSOperator` or a `LSR1Operator`
 `Elemental_pv`         | An elemental partitioned vector

 ## Methods available